 You can get out of debt!

-After working for many years in the largest firms of accountants and licensed trustees in insolvency and recovery in Montreal, Nathalie Séguin decided to take a different path and started her own firm as a licensed trustee in insolvency and restructuring.
+After working for many years in the largest firms of accountants and Licensed Insolvency Trustee in Montreal, Nathalie Séguin decided to take a different path and started her own firm as a Licensed Insolvency Trustee.

 At N. Séguin Inc., the customer is our priority.
 We understand your reality and the stress you are experiencing.
 We work with you as a team to reduce or eliminate your financial burden.

-N. Séguin Inc. is the licensed trustee firm in insolvency and restructuring in the greater Montréal area that you can trust.
+N. Séguin Inc. is the Licensed Insolvency Trustee in the greater Montréal area that you can trust.

 Over 90% of our customers get out of debt

 At N. Seguin, Trustee, personal bankruptcy is the last possible solution.
 Of all of our customers, we have 23% fewer bankruptcies than the average for trustees in Quebec!
-With a solution such as the consumer proposal, we have the power, as a licensed trustee in insolvency and restructuring, to negotiate with your creditors to reduce your debts very quickly.
+With a solution such as the consumer proposal, we have the power, as a Licensed Insolvency Trustee, to negotiate with your creditors to reduce your debts very quickly.
 Some of our customers have seen a reduction of more than 80% of their debts without going bankrupt.

 Our goal is to free you from debt quickly with the fewest possible side effects!
 Our customers leave happy and with their heads held high.

-Make an appointment for a free and confidential evaluation by our trustees licensed in insolvency and restructuring in Montreal or at one of our other offices located in Anjou, Brossard, West Island, Laval, Longueuil and St-Jerome.
+Make an appointment for a free and confidential evaluation by our Licensed Insolvency Trustee in Montreal or at one of our other offices located in Anjou, Brossard, West Island, Laval, Longueuil and St-Jerome.

 Consumer proposal versus debt consolidation: a major difference!